Co-founder and COO

 Tiya: Mia is our hero for a number of reasons.
 She is advising us on scaling into cities to take advantage of this idea of a network effect.
 Another key advisor is Michael Replogle, the former deputy commissioner for New York City, DOT.
 He oversaw the development of New York City’s current vision plan for EV charging before he retired.
 As a startup, you have yourself and you have your co-founder, if you’re lucky enough to have a co-founder.
 You’re doing the work of an entire company until you’re able to actually start hiring employees.
 In the same way that our minds have expanded around what a good VC partner is, our minds have expanded around what a good advisor is—not only someone who can offer counsel when you’re stuck, or if you’re not sure which direction to go next, but they can remove obstacles for you.
 We’ve acknowledged that as hard as we work, we can’t remove those by ourselves, and there’s nothing wrong with putting smarter people than you in the room to help get them out of the way.

-Nathan: We also have the head of government relations at Lime, David Spielfogel, as an advisor.
+Nathan: We also have the head of policy at Lime, David Spielfogel, as an advisor.
 He’s very well connected in different transportation departments—he worked for the Obama administration and he was briefly commissioner of Chicago, DOT.
-Then there’s Daniella Landow, a lobbyist in DC, who’s very intimately involved with legislation around transportation and infrastructure, specifically the funding coming from Build Back Better and the way that’s going to be distributed to states.
+Then there’s Daniella Landau, a lobbyist in DC, who’s very intimately involved with legislation around transportation and infrastructure, specifically the funding coming from Build Back Better and the way that’s going to be distributed to states.

 It’s a hack, really.
 Without having to expend any capital, we can have people with a totally different perspective and set of skills who can suddenly start to work for you.
 Obviously, the return is that they’re getting some equity, but that’s been worth it working with Michael and Mia, for example, for the last few months.
 Having a diversity of perspectives is really important.
 Diversity in all sense of the words—we’re going into cities that are very diverse, so we want to make sure we are getting multiple perspectives on what we’re doing, as a business strategy.
 We want to avoid making mistakes.
 We want to make sure we don’t get to a point where communities will feel like they’re not being heard.
 It’s very important to us that we have that dialogue with both the elected officials we’re talking to and the people we want to serve in those communities.